I’ll never forget the day that I met, who I’d like to think of as, the most positive and free spirited homeless man.

 “Bu-bu-bu-bu-bu-buuurrrr!’
 The sound of arrival of the Ryanair flight… I was there!
 So much to absorb, the language, the graffiti-covered buildings, the smell of German pastries filling the air.

 After checking into the hostel, I introduced myself to my roommates.
 A talkative French girl with pink, fluffy hair and a Venezuelan guy on his first trip of Europe.
+He inspired me to learn Spanish and discover South America.
 We arranged to meet for a beer in the downstairs bar later on in the night.
 But first, exploring to do!

 “Ein ticket zum Alexanderplatz bitte.”
 I validated my ticket for the U-Bahn and headed to the centre.
 Looking up, I recognised ‘Checkpoint Charlie’ and located myself on the map.
 Strolling into the open air, I sat with my coffee to do some people watching.